p4lsec/fordpass/README.md

 First, you will need the username, password, and VIN for your Ford.
 Store these values in fordpass.conf.
 Remember to take proper security measures to protect this file.

-Next, make sure you have 'requests' installed:
+Next, make sure you have the 'requests' library installed:

 `pip3 install requests`

+Now clone this repo:

+`git clone https://github.com/p4lsec/fordpass.git && cd fordpass`

+Next, paste your FordPass username, password, and vehicle's VIN in fordpass.conf.
+That's all there is to it!

 ## Usage

-Once your config file is complete, run the script with one or more of these flags:
+Run the script like this, with one or more of these flags:

 ```
 python3 fordpass.py [arguments]